Botspot/pi-apps/README.md

   - ![icon](icons/screenshots/buttons/log%20files.png?raw=true) View the past weeks-worth of installation logs.
 This is useful if you ever encounter an app that won't install and want to see the terminal output after you closed the terminal.
   - ![icon](icons/screenshots/buttons/import%20app.png?raw=true) This allows you to easily import a 3rd-party app from elsewhere.
 It helps Pi-Apps developers test upcoming apps for reliability on a variety of systems.

-For more details on the capabilities of Pi-Apps, read [the documentation](https://github.com/Botspot/pi-apps/blob/master/DOCUMENTATION.md) and the [wiki](https://github.com/Botspot/pi-apps/wiki).
+To learn more about Pi-Apps, read [the documentation](https://github.com/Botspot/pi-apps/blob/master/DOCUMENTATION.md) and the [wiki](https://github.com/Botspot/pi-apps/wiki).

 ## :raised_hands: Contributing
 You don't need to be a programmer to help!